Crack-Fettuccini/streamlit-heroku/README.md

 # streamlit-heroku
-Streamlit+Heroku for division of 2 numbers
+Testing hosting streamlit app on heroku using a app that adds 2 numbers